Neocky/choco-runner/README.md

 > Rapid fast multi package installer for chocolatey packages

 Installs multiple [Chocolatey Packages](https://community.chocolatey.org/packages) paralell to each other with different threads.
-Installs [Chocolatey](https://chocolatey.org/) if it is not installed which then can be removed via the prompt or with the param `-removeChocoAfterwards`.
+Installs [Chocolatey](https://chocolatey.org/) if it is not installed which then can be removed via the prompt or
+with the param `-removeChocoAfterwards`.
-Find all Chocolatey packagegs here: https://community.chocolatey.org/packages
+Find all Chocolatey packages here: https://community.chocolatey.org/packages

 ## Useage
 ##### This script needs to be run as administrator.